KostyaBunsberry/xcodeclean/README.md

   Options:
   -d                                   Should the program delete Xcode derived data -a                                   Should the program delete Xcode archives
-      --set-custom-path <CUSTOM_PATH>  Sets custom path to Developer folder (saves between sessions), use pwd in your Developer folder to set this argument
+      --set-custom-path <CUSTOM_PATH>  Sets custom path to Xcode folder (saves between sessions), use pwd in your Xcode folder to set this argument
       --set-default-path               Resets path to default -h, --help                           Print help
   -V, --version                        Print version